 Research

 Ever since the successful demonstration of blue light-emitting diodes (LEDs) by Shuji Nakamura, Hiroshi Amano, and Isamu Akasaki (which, by the way, led to the 2014 Nobel Prize in Physics), our world has never been the same.
 Our room lighting, streetlights, computers, TVs, phones, and smartwatches benefit immensely from this discovery.
 Many commercial LEDs are made from III-V materials (i.e., materials from groups III and V of the periodic table) which can be both expensive and difficult to process.
 I believe there is an opportunity for next-generation light emission based on new classes of semiconducting optoelectronic nanomaterials.
-My research deals primarily with engineering next-generation perovskite LEDs for applications in solid-state lighting, displays, human health, and 3D printing.
+My research deals primarily with engineering alternative emissive metal halide perovskite materials and devices for next-generation lighting, display, public health, and 3D printing applications.
 Given the many advantages (e.g., inexpensive processing, sharp color purity, and bandgap tunability) of emissive perovskite semiconductors across both the visible and ultraviolet spectrums, this semiconductor class shows strong potential for next-generation LEDs!